CW radar using Red Pitaya

 1. Read data

-Read the data into your computer memory appropriately.
+Read the data into the computer memory appropriately.
 GNU Radio complex is single-precision float, marshaled as real/imag pairs of 4 byte floats.

 ./PlotSpectrum.py exercise.bin 100e3